Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Use Version Numbers or Dates

-v2.1.0 (January 5, 2025)
+markdown v2.1.0 (January 5, 2025)

 Write Clear and User-Focused Summaries

 Summarize changes in a way that highlights their impact on users.
-Avoid overly technical descriptions and focus on practical benefits.
+Avoid technical descriptions and focus on practical benefits.
 Ask yourself, “How does this update help the user?”

 For example: